eric157/eric157/README.md

-- 👋 Hi, I’m @eric157
+👋 Hi, I’m @eric157
-- 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently Pursuing my Master's in Data Science from DA-IICT(Gandhinagar)
+👀 I’m interested in Machine Learning and Data Science 🌱 I’m currently pursuing my Master's in Data Science from DA-IICT (Gandhinagar) 💼 I'm passionate about applying data-driven solutions to real-world problems
 - 📫 You can reach out to me through my Linkedin Profile - https://www.linkedin.com/in/eric-peter-thomas/

 <!---